 Your ferret’s ear mite treatment regiment will take two to three weeks.
 During this time, you can either have your veterinarian treat the ear mites on a weekly basis or you can do at-home treatments on a daily basis.

-The at-home method of treating ear mites consists of applying a miticide medication (labeled as safe for kittens or rabbits) on a daily basis and cleaning out the ear debris.
+For ear mites and ferrets, he at-home method of treating ear mites consists of applying a miticide medication (labeled as safe for kittens or rabbits) on a daily basis and cleaning out the ear debris.
 The miticide liquid must be squirted into the ear canal and rubbed in thoroughly each day for a minimum of 14 days.

 Caution: Be sure the label says it is safe for kittens or rabbits.